NabarunD/MultiDistFree/README.md

 # MultiDistFree
-This repository consists of codes used in simulations corresponding to nonparametric multivariate distribution-free ests
+This repository consists of codes used in simulations for nonparametric multivariate distribution-free ests